emb-riscv/specs-markdown/csrs.md

 ## Interrupt Priority Threshold (`iprioth`)

-The `iprioth` CSR is an xlen-bits read/write register that holds the interrupts threshold.
+The `iprioth` CSR is an xlen-bit read/write register that holds the interrupts threshold.
 Only interrupts requests that have a priority strictly greater than the threshold will cause an interrupt to become active.
 The threshold register must always be able to hold the value zero, in which case, no interrupts are masked.
 The threshold register must also be able to hold